Canon T5i vs Panasonic LX100

 Body comparison: Canon T5i vs Panasonic LX100

 An illustration of the physical size and weight of the Canon T5i and the Panasonic LX100 is provided in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the T5i – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic LX100 is considerably smaller (43 percent) than the Canon T5i.
 In this context, it is worth noting that neither the T5i nor the LX100 are weather-sealed.